Introduction

 Both science and spirituality agree: awareness transforms eating.

-Spirituality teaches us gratitude and reverence psychology teaches us awareness and balance.
-When you bring these together eating becomes more than a physical act.
+Spirituality teaches gratitude and respect, while psychology builds awareness and balance.
+When combined, eating becomes more than a physical activity.
 It becomes an act of self-love.

 For example:

-• When you bless your food before eating (spiritual) your body relaxes (psychological).
+- Blessing your food before eating (spiritual) helps your body relax (psychological).

-• When you eat slowly (psychological) you enjoy your meal fully (spiritual).
+- Eating slowly (psychological) lets you fully enjoy your meal (spiritual)

 This union of the inner and outer worlds creates harmony between mind, body and spirit.